isaacrlee/IFF/README.md

 * Isaac Lee ([@isaacrlee] (https://github.com/isaacrlee))

 ## What is IFF?
-IFF is a mobile-first web app enable users to easily track symptoms over prolonged periods of time and observe trends in data to monitor their health.
+IFF is a mobile-first web app that enables users to easily track symptoms over prolonged periods of time and observe trends in data to monitor their health.